evalyan/share2020/README-lab.md

 - [Part 1 - Using the OCP tool to deploy the banking application using a dockerfile].
 - [Part 2 - Access your banking microservice].
-- [Part 3 - Modify the your banking microservice and redeploy].
+- [Part 3 - Modify your banking microservice and redeploy it].
 ---

 # Step 1 - Discover and locally run the banking application